 A lot of the scam sites want you to call an 800 number or install some software on your computer.
 Don’t fall for it.

-If you want to call Amazon support, the official numbers are below.
+If you want to call Amazon support, only use an official number found on Amazon’s website.
 Don’t trust numbers you find on these support websites because they just direct to some scammer in some other country.
 Anyone can get an 800 number and pretend they are Kindle support.